The Linux Foundation

 Best viewed on a device with a bigger screen...

 Using EdgeX Foundry to acquire and analyse sensor data to automate surface quality inspection for a manufacturing plant that produces Piston Rods used in different applications like Utility, Mining, Construction and Earth Moving.

 Written by LF Edge members from Wipro.
 For more information about Wipro, visit their website.

-Once the rod reaches inspection station, the gateway triggers the camera to take surface pictures.
-The image captured is fed into the inference engine running on gateway, which looks for the presence of different types of surface defects.
-The inference output is fed into the business application hosted on cloud to provide actionable insights with rich visual aids.
+Once the rod reaches the inspection station, the gateway triggers the camera to take surface pictures.
+The image captured is fed into the inference engine running on the gateway, which looks for the presence of different types of surface defects.
+The inference output is fed into the business application hosted on the cloud to provide actionable insights with rich visual aids.

 The analysis of historical edge data for a similar pattern of defects, correlating data from OT systems with inference output for a given time period, and providing feedback to OT systems for potential corrective actions are possible future enhancements.

 If you have questions or would like more information about this industrial automation software use case for the manufacturing industry of LF Edge member Wipro, please email firstname.lastname@example.org.

 EdgeX, edgex foundry, linux foundation edge, edge iot, edge software, edge software platform, open edge software, free iot platform, open iot platform, iiot platform, industrial automation software, industry 4.0 manufacturing, EdgeX